sysintelligent/kubernetes-resilience-guide/downtime-tolerant-kubernetes.md

 **Why Essential**: Data loss can be catastrophic for applications.
 Without proper storage resilience, infrastructure failures can result in permanent data loss, making all other resilience factors meaningless.

-This factor builds upon the previous factors by ensuring that the resilient workloads have reliable, persistent storage that can survive infrastructure failures.

 **Use Case**: Databases, file storage, session data

 **Configuration**: